dranjan/dranjan.github.io/_nb/favicon.md

 However, we'll take it a little bit further because there's more to life and math than favicons, and there's something a little bit unsatisfying about what we've created here.
-In my opinion some of the most interesting fractal structure is difficult to get from this visualization, so we're going to look for a way to see it better.
+In my opinion some of the most interesting fractal structure is difficult to see in this visualization, so we're going to look for a way to see it better.

 But before making things more complicated, let's briefly pause and simplify.